 Flights to Bordeaux Airport are available on many major carriers, including Aer Lingus, Air France, British Airways, Czech Airlines, easyJet, Flybe, Iberia, KLM, Ryanair, TAP Portugal and Tunisair.

-Wi-fi internet access is not currently available at the airport.
+Free wifi is available for at the airport.

 There are no business facilities at the airport.

 Bordeaux Airport Taxis: the taxi fares above are intended as a guideline only.